How to Make a No-Sew Fabric Rug

 4. If necessary, iron the fabric to remove any wrinkles.

-5. If your rubber mat has a smooth side and a textured side (like mine does in the picture), apply the spray adhesive to the smooth side of the mat.
+5. If your rubber mat has a smooth side and a textured side (like ours does in the picture), apply the spray adhesive to the smooth side of the mat.

 7. Lay the rubber mat on the fabric so the sticky sides are touching.
 Smooth the mat down on the fabric to remove any air bubbles.